maendeleolab/maendeleolab/README.md

 	I am Patrick Bisselele and I am the creator of Maendeleolab.
 	Maendeleo means development and progress in Swahili.
-	I have a strong passion for scripting networking use cases using Python.
+	I have a strong passion for scripting.
+My focus niche is in AWS networking.

 - 🔭 I’m currently working on ...
 	- Developing decoupled scripts to help deploy network resources in AWS.